Home | Volume 48 | Article number 82

 Discussion Up Down

 statement of principal findings: the prevalence of falls among the study participants was found to be 41.4%.
 This prevalence resembles the 48.8% reported by Tsai et al. [10].
 The similarities could be because of similar study settings (hospital-based), study design, and method of data collection.
-It was higher than the 21.4% reported by Adebiyi [8] and 24.2% reported by Abdulraheem et al. [5] from north-central and south-western parts of Nigeria.
+It was higher than the 21.4% reported by Adebiyi et al. [8] and 24.2% reported by Abdulraheem et al. [5] from north-central and south-western parts of Nigeria.
 The differences observed may be attributed to the study setting whereby this study was conducted in hospital where the respondents were mainly patients with relatively higher prevalence of diseases and use of medications which are established risk factors of falls compared to relatively healthier community dwelling older adults studied by the other authors.
 A higher prevalence of up to 66.7% was reported among elderly people living in a long-term care institution, perhaps due to advanced age and frailty that characterized the elderly people living there.
 A much higher prevalence of 60% was reported among older adults (>90 years) in the United Kingdom.
 Even though, one would expect a higher prevalence because the respondents were much older than this study, the methodology (prospective component) also limited the effect of recall bias and under-reporting phenomenon that characterize retrospective studies.

 The prevalence of fall injuries in this study was 25.4%.
-This was similar to the 22.2% reported by Adebiyi [8] in south-western Nigeria, this could be due to Similarities in sociodemographic characteristics.
+This was similar to the 22.2% reported by Adebiyi et al.[8] in south-western Nigeria, this could be due to similarities in sociodemographic characteristics.
 A higher prevalence of 50%, 71.2%, and 79.3% was reported among the elderly in long-term care institutions [11], physiotherapy clinics [12], and inpatients [10] respectively.
 These findings were not surprising given that more severe morbidities and frailty would be expected among this cohort of elderly vis-à-vis patients recruited from physiotherapy clinics.
 Interestingly, as low as 1% and 6.6% were reported in South Africa and India respectively [13].
-These could be because the studies were community-based and the cut-off age of 10 years was used.
+This could be because the studies were community-based and the cut-off age of 10 years was used.
 This further emphasized the influence of age on fall injuries.

 The pattern of fall injuries seen in this study were swellings and pain at 31.1%, bruises at 14.8, fractures at 13.1%, and lacerations at 2.5%.
 This pattern was similar to those reported by Adebiyi in southwestern Nigeria [8].
 This differed from those reported in a 15-year review of 87 publications from 25 countries, of which the most common injuries were fractures (37.9%) involving the hip joint, others were head injuries; traumatic brain injury, lacerations, dislocations, sprains, and hematomas [14].
 These differences were mainly due to the research settings and design.
 Almost 40% of the falls in this study were perceived as nothing significant.
 The inertia to report a fall may not be unconnected to the belief that a fall is a sign of old age and is accepted as ‘´normal´´ or due to the stigma attached to it as a sign of weakness.
 This is problematic because a big window of opportunity for early detection, treatment, and prevention of future occurrence is lost, leading to a vicious cycle.

 The commonest cause of fall injuries was tripping, followed by slipping and occurred while walking in a well-lit area according to this study.
 This corroborated similar findings reported by Adebiyi et al. and CDC and most fall injuries occurred inside or around the outside of the home [4,8].
-The predictors of falls in this study were older age, history of dizziness, use of shoes with uneven and or slippery soles, and having slippery mats and wires/cords exposed on the pathways.
+The predictors of falls in this study were older age, history of dizziness, use of shoes with uneven and/or slippery soles, and having slippery mats and wires/cords exposed on the pathways.
 This study found that older adults (≥ 80 years) are more than 400% likely to experience falls compared to those 60-69 years.
 This could be due to physiological decline in cardiovascular, neurological, visual, and musculoskeletal systems all of which increase the risk of falls [7].
 This was similarly reported by the CDC report in USA, the WHO report on Global aging and the epidemiological review of falls in older age by the Centre for Research in Geriatric Medicine [11,15,16].
 In contrast, some researchers found no greater risk of falls and fall injuries across age categories [4,17].
 They attributed the higher risk of falls and injuries in those 85 years and older to the deterioration of overall health status and not due to factors intrinsic to aging.

 History of dizziness was also an independent predictor of falls.
 This supported the finding from similar studies [4,8] who found that those with a history of dizziness were 160% and 180% more likely to fall.
 This further demonstrated the link between age-related vestibular dysfunction; gait impairment and falls [7].
 Using shoes with uneven soles and slippery soles were found to increase the risk of falls by 30% and 15% respectively.
 This is because these shoes have less resistance and hence predispose the wearers to falls.
 This finding was similarly reported in Thailand and Boston which reported that those who had injurious falls at home were more likely to be shoeless or wearing slippers compared to those who were wearing other shoes at the time of the fall [18,19].
 This is not surprising as slips (41.8%) and trips (49.2%) are the most common cause of falls in this study and footwear influences balance and subsequent risk of slips, trips, and falls by altering the somatosensory feedback.